edgedb/edgedb-js/packages/auth-express/readme.md

 ### `createExpressAuth` (default package export)

 - `baseUrl: string`, required, The url of your application; needed for various auth flows (eg. OAuth) to redirect back to.
-- `authRoutesPath?: string`, The path to the auth route handlers, defaults to 'auth', see below for more details.
 - `authCookieName?: string`, The name of the cookie where the auth token will be stored, defaults to 'edgedb-session'.
 - `pkceVerifierCookieName?: string`: The name of the cookie where the verifier for the PKCE flow will be stored, defaults to 'edgedb-pkce-verifier'
 - `passwordResetUrl?: string`: The url of the the password reset page; needed if you want to enable password reset emails in your app.